lhilbert/NuclearObjects_ImageAnalysis/README.md

 # Requirements

 You will need MatLab installed on your computer.
-You will also need the Image Processing toolbox.
-The Parallel toolbox is helpful, as it can speed up your image processing.
+You will also need the **Image Processing toolbox** and the **Stats toolbox**.
+The **Parallel toolbox** is helpful, as it can speed up your image processing.

 You also first have to download bfmatlab, and add it to your MatLab path.